bitbond/token-tool-api-examples/README.md

 Replace <custody> with `fireblocks` or `custodyAgnostic`:
 1. Customize configuration in `<custody>/deployToken.ts`.
-1. Customize Fireblocks configuration in `fireblocks/deployToken.ts` to select Fireblocks vault and chain that will used for the deployment.
+1. (optional) If using Fireblocks configuration in `fireblocks/deployToken.ts` to select the vault and chain that will used for the deployment.
 1. To deploy the token run:
 ```
 npx ts-node ./<custody>/deployToken.ts